peritext/peritext/specification/sections/doc-document_syntax.md

 ### Block contextualization

-This corresponds by default to a long citation (think bibliography-like display) if not specified by the contextualization data.
+This corresponds by default to a long citation (think bibliography-like display) if not specified otherwise by the contextualization data.

 ## Media and URL resources : outside web should always be 2 clicks away